foadbotan/team-zone/README.md

 - Tailwind CSS: A utility-first CSS framework for rapidly building custom user interfaces.
 - Zod: A TypeScript-first schema declaration and validation library.
 - Luxon: A powerful library for working with dates and times in JavaScript.
-- useQueryState: An open-source Next.js hook that stores React state in the URL for persistence and sharing.
+- useUrl: My custom Next.js hook that replaces `useState` and stores the state in the URL.
+It also validates the data.
+This hook is used for storing React state in the URL for persistence and sharing.

 ## Approach Taken